onflow/docs/docs/evm/guides/wagmi.md

 ## Step 1: Setting Up the Next.js Project

-This tutorial will be following [wagmi getting-started manual tutorial](https://wagmi.sh/react/getting-started) First, let's create a wagmi project named `flow-evm-wagmi`.
+This tutorial will be following [Wagmi getting-started manual tutorial](https://wagmi.sh/react/getting-started) First, let's create a Wagmi project named `flow-evm-wagmi`.
 We will use npm but you are welcome to use yarn or bun.

 ```bash
 npm create wagmi@latest